mrhubbs/jigs/README.md

 ## To-Do

+  1. Watch test is not working.
+Never re-runs.

+  1. Consider how to handle forge verses client tooling.
+Right now I'm leaning towards installing everything (Webpack, Babel, ESlint, etc.) in forge and only installing custom plugins in the client projects.
+How much configuration should be client-specific? .babelrc? .eslintrc? etc...

   1. Build electron app with forge in dev mode, and it thinks it's in dev mode (tries to load localhost).
 Should define environment using webpack plugin.

   1. Start an Electron app in dev mode (is using) and fix auto-reloading (it's getting disconnected from browser-sync or something.
-Maybe it's something to do with the browser-sync using webpack dev as middleware.
+Maybe it's something to do with the browser-sync using Webpack dev as middleware.
 Could be misconfigured in there.).

   1. Run with vue-devtools.